Flat 60% off

 The optimum route to a destination is chosen by BGP routers via a technique known as BGP Best Path Selection.

-Route attributes like the Weight, AS PATH, the origin code, the MED, etc. are used to determine which route to choose.
+Route attributes like the Weight, AS PATH, the origin code, the MED, etc., are used to determine which route to choose.
 The optimum path is determined by the router to be the one with the lowest metric.

 BGP Best Path Selection Criteria

-1. Weight: It's a Cisco-specific attribute, a route with a higher weight is preferred.
+1. Weight: It's a Cisco-specific attribute; a route with a higher weight is preferred.
 It is local to a router.

-2. Local Preference: It determines the preference of a route within AS.
+2. Local Preference: It determines the preference of a route within an AS.
 A BGP route with a higher preference value is preferred.
 The default local preference value is 500.

 3. AS Path Length: An AS is prepended when a route is traversed through various BGP autonomous systems.
 A BGP route with a shorter AS Path length is preferred.